1. Goal 2

 Explore your new tools

-About the included VPN and Password Manager
+About the included VPN add-on

 What about Windows Defender?
 Doesn't Windows include anti-malware now?